Zacks Research Issues Pessimistic Outlook for LUV Earnings

 Southwest Airlines Co.
-(NYSE:LUV - Free Report) - Stock analysts at Zacks Research reduced their Q4 2026 earnings estimates for Southwest Airlines in a research note issued on Wednesday, May 6th.
-Zacks Research analyst Team now expects that the airline will post earnings per share of $1.15 for the quarter, down from their previous estimate of $1.36.
+(NYSE:LUV - Free Report) - Equities researchers at Zacks Research dropped their Q2 2026 EPS estimates for shares of Southwest Airlines in a note issued to investors on Wednesday, May 6th.
+Zacks Research analyst Team now expects that the airline will post earnings per share of $0.57 for the quarter, down from their prior forecast of $1.29.
 Zacks Research currently has a "Hold" rating on the stock.
 The consensus estimate for Southwest Airlines' current full-year earnings is $2.90 per share.
-Zacks Research also issued estimates for Southwest Airlines' Q2 2027 earnings at $1.22 EPS, Q4 2027 earnings at $1.74 EPS and FY2027 earnings at $4.63 EPS.
+Zacks Research also issued estimates for Southwest Airlines' Q3 2026 earnings at $0.58 EPS, FY2026 earnings at $2.75 EPS, Q1 2027 earnings at $0.66 EPS, Q3 2027 earnings at $1.01 EPS, Q1 2028 earnings at $1.23 EPS and FY2028 earnings at $5.70 EPS.

-Southwest Airlines (NYSE:LUV - Get Free Report) last released its quarterly earnings results on Wednesday, April 22nd.
-The airline reported $0.45 earnings per share for the quarter, meeting the consensus estimate of $0.45.
-The business had revenue of $7.25 billion for the quarter, compared to analysts' expectations of $8.46 billion.
-Southwest Airlines had a net margin of 2.83% and a return on equity of 10.66%.
-The firm's revenue for the quarter was up 12.8% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted ($0.13) earnings per share.
-Southwest Airlines has set its Q2 2026 guidance at 0.350-0.650 EPS.

-LUV has been the topic of several other research reports.
-Wells Fargo & Company cut their price target on shares of Southwest Airlines from $50.00 to $44.00 and set an "equal weight" rating on the stock in a report on Monday, March 16th.
-Bank of America lowered their price objective on Southwest Airlines from $42.00 to $40.00 and set an "underperform" rating for the company in a research report on Wednesday, April 1st.
-BMO Capital Markets lowered their price objective on Southwest Airlines from $57.50 to $45.00 and set an "outperform" rating for the company in a research report on Tuesday, March 31st.
-Jefferies Financial Group lowered their price objective on Southwest Airlines from $42.00 to $37.00 and set a "hold" rating for the company in a research report on Monday, April 27th.
-Finally, Raymond James Financial raised their price objective on Southwest Airlines from $45.00 to $55.00 and gave the company an "outperform" rating in a research report on Friday, April 24th.
-Nine investment analysts have rated the stock with a Buy rating, nine have issued a Hold rating and four have assigned a Sell rating to the stock.
-According to MarketBeat.com, the company currently has a consensus rating of "Hold" and an average price target of $44.11.
+A number of other equities research analysts have also recently commented on LUV.
+BMO Capital Markets dropped their price objective on shares of Southwest Airlines from $57.50 to $45.00 and set an "outperform" rating on the stock in a research note on Tuesday, March 31st.
+JPMorgan Chase & Co. dropped their price objective on shares of Southwest Airlines from $58.00 to $56.00 in a research note on Friday, March 27th.
+Susquehanna decreased their target price on Southwest Airlines from $55.00 to $42.00 and set a "neutral" rating on the stock in a research report on Thursday, April 2nd.
+Wall Street Zen cut shares of Southwest Airlines from a "buy" rating to a "hold" rating in a research note on Saturday, March 14th.
+Finally, Morgan Stanley lifted their price target on shares of Southwest Airlines from $50.00 to $55.00 and gave the company an "overweight" rating in a research note on Friday, January 30th.
+Nine investment analysts have rated the stock with a Buy rating, nine have given a Hold rating and four have issued a Sell rating to the stock.
+Based on data from MarketBeat, Southwest Airlines has a consensus rating of "Hold" and a consensus target price of $44.11.

-Large investors have recently modified their holdings of the stock.
-AQR Capital Management LLC raised its position in Southwest Airlines by 100.6% in the 1st quarter.
-AQR Capital Management LLC now owns 39,347 shares of the airline's stock worth $1,303,000 after buying an additional 19,729 shares during the last quarter.
-MIRAE ASSET GLOBAL ETFS HOLDINGS Ltd. raised its position in Southwest Airlines by 5.4% in the 1st quarter.
-MIRAE ASSET GLOBAL ETFS HOLDINGS Ltd. now owns 61,060 shares of the airline's stock worth $2,050,000 after buying an additional 3,141 shares during the last quarter.
-Empowered Funds LLC raised its position in Southwest Airlines by 7.6% in the 1st quarter.
-Empowered Funds LLC now owns 7,459 shares of the airline's stock worth $250,000 after buying an additional 527 shares during the last quarter.
-EverSource Wealth Advisors LLC raised its position in Southwest Airlines by 73.4% in the 2nd quarter.
-EverSource Wealth Advisors LLC now owns 5,690 shares of the airline's stock worth $185,000 after buying an additional 2,408 shares during the last quarter.
-Finally, First Trust Advisors LP raised its position in Southwest Airlines by 47.4% in the 2nd quarter.
-First Trust Advisors LP now owns 307,602 shares of the airline's stock worth $9,979,000 after buying an additional 98,986 shares during the last quarter.
-Hedge funds and other institutional investors own 80.82% of the company's stock.
+A number of institutional investors have recently added to or reduced their stakes in LUV.
+AQR Capital Management LLC grew its stake in Southwest Airlines by 100.6% in the 1st quarter.
+AQR Capital Management LLC now owns 39,347 shares of the airline's stock valued at $1,303,000 after acquiring an additional 19,729 shares during the period.
+MIRAE ASSET GLOBAL ETFS HOLDINGS Ltd. lifted its holdings in Southwest Airlines by 5.4% in the 1st quarter.
+MIRAE ASSET GLOBAL ETFS HOLDINGS Ltd. now owns 61,060 shares of the airline's stock valued at $2,050,000 after purchasing an additional 3,141 shares in the last quarter.
+Empowered Funds LLC lifted its holdings in Southwest Airlines by 7.6% in the 1st quarter.
+Empowered Funds LLC now owns 7,459 shares of the airline's stock valued at $250,000 after purchasing an additional 527 shares in the last quarter.
+EverSource Wealth Advisors LLC lifted its holdings in Southwest Airlines by 73.4% in the 2nd quarter.
+EverSource Wealth Advisors LLC now owns 5,690 shares of the airline's stock valued at $185,000 after purchasing an additional 2,408 shares in the last quarter.
+Finally, First Trust Advisors LP lifted its holdings in Southwest Airlines by 47.4% in the 2nd quarter.
+First Trust Advisors LP now owns 307,602 shares of the airline's stock valued at $9,979,000 after purchasing an additional 98,986 shares in the last quarter.
+Institutional investors and hedge funds own 80.82% of the company's stock.

 About Southwest Airlines